shopware/docs/concepts/framework/messaging.md

 ### Consuming Messages

-Consuming messages can be done via both a [console command](../../guides/hosting/infrastructure/message-queue.md#cli-worker) and via an API endpoint.
+Consuming messages can be done via both a [Console command](../../guides/hosting/infrastructure/message-queue.md#cli-worker) and via an API endpoint.
 The console command starts a worker that will receive incoming messages from your Transport and dispatch them.
 The API can be communicated via a POST, which will consume messages for 2 seconds, and then you get the count of the handled messages in the response.